 - ¼ yard of fabric 3: Downton Abbey Christmas Castle in Red

-- ¾ yard of fabric 5: Kona Cotton Solid in Snow
+- ¾ yard of fabric 5: Kona Cotton Solid in Snow (also mentioned in the supply list above – just ONE ¾ yard cut is needed)

 - Fabric 1 – Christmas Medallions in White

 Using the 4½” square ruler, fussy cut THREE squares with the star motif centered.
+You can, of course, simply cut the square with a standard ruler.

 Using the 2½” square ruler, fussy cut TWENTY-FOUR squares with the flower motif centered.